aditikilledar/SecurityScanAPI/Progress.md

 # Progress Tracker

 TODO:
-- Documentation README explaining the code
-- \implement query
-    - Return all matched payloads (based on filter severity)
+- Check Edge cases
-- Tests for Core Logic (60%+)
+- Tests for Core Logic (60%+) + Document how to run it
+-   how to see if it's 60% ?
+-   test if the correct result is returned for a sample file?

 DONE:
 - Server startup
+- Documentation README explaining the code & how to run it
 - Modules
+- DockerFile test if it works
 - PARSE INDIVIDUAL PAYLOADS AND ADD TO DB
 - ADD all fields to DB
 - Connect to DB
 - Store EACH payload in the file one by one with metadata
+- \implement query
+    - Return all matched payloads (based on filter severity)

 CAN DO (Future)
 - store more metadata like vulnerabilities etc